DGM Racing: Car No. 80 history

 In 2015, DGM fielded the No. 80 Chevrolet for Russ Dugger.
 Dugger failed to make the race at Daytona.
-He went on to Talladega that same year and accomplished his career best finish of fifth, and then went to Kansas Speedway and after running as high as fourth late in the race, finished in eleventh.
+He went on to Talladega that same year and accomplished his career best finish of fifth, and then went to Kansas and after running as high as fourth late in the race, finished in eleventh.

 In 2016, Dugger returned to Daytona in the 80 car but he failed to make the race again.